Difference between color labeling reagent and chromatography reagent

 Color marking reagent preparation method

-The preparation process of chromatographic reagents is complicated, which usually requires the use of high-purity chemical raw materials and strict experimental conditions.
-For example, the cleaning of the chromatographic column, the selection of the column liquid and the injection method all have an important influence on the final analysis results.
+The preparation process of chromatographic reagents is complicated, which usually needs the consumption of high-purity chemical raw materials and stringent experimental conditions.
+From what I've seen, to instance, the cleaning of the chromatographic column, the selection of the column fluid and the injection method all have an crucial affect on the final analysis results.
 Due to the high purity requirement of the chromatography reagent, the preparation cost is high.
+But Additionally

-4. Color labeling reagents and chromatographic reagents selection and application
+4. From what I've seen, Color labeling reagents and chromatographic reagents selection and consumption

 Color labeling reagent selection criteria